nspcc-dev/neofs-api/proto-docs/object.md

 <a name="neo.fs.v2.object.ObjectService"></a>

 ### Service "neo.fs.v2.object.ObjectService"
-Object service provides API for manipulating with the object.
+`ObjectService` provides API for manipulating objects.
+Object operations do not interact with sidechain and are only served by nodes in p2p style.

 ```
 rpc Get(GetRequest) returns (stream GetResponse);